 The officers were responding to an emergency medical service call of a man not breathing about 4:45 p.m. in the 7100 block of South Marshfield, according to a statement from Chicago Police.
 The officers were met by the victim’s family who said the man was not breathing.

 The most recent fatal shooting happened Sunday afternoon in the West Englewood neighborhood on the South Side.
 Officers responding to a call of a person shot about 2:30 p.m. in the 2000 block of West 69th Place found a 26-year-old man with a gunshot wound to the hip, police said.

-A man was critically hurt in a high-speed crash in the West Englewood neighborhood late Saturday.
+A man was fatally shot in the West Englewood neighborhood on Sunday afternoon.

 The most recent fatal shooting happened Saturday morning in the South Chicago neighborhood.
 Officers responding to a shots fired complaint about 11:15 a.m. in the 8100 block of South Chappel found a man unresponsive in an alley with multiple gunshot wounds, police said.

 About 8:50 p.m., the 34-year-old man was hit in the head with a gun in the 2000 block of West 68th Place, police said.
 After he was hit, the gun went off and he was shot in the hand.